StratosKam/skamLinuxShell/README.md

 "command<file"

-(spaces can be recognised between the command and teh various symbols)
+(spaces can be recognised between the command and the various symbols)